 Introduction

-Taylor expansion is expressed as follows
+Taylor expansion is expressed as follows.

-If the function \(f(x)\) is infinitely differentiable on the interval containing \(x = a\), then \(f(x)\) is
+When a function \(f(x)\) is infinitely differentiable in an interval containing \(x = a\), \(f(x)\) is

 f(x) &=& f(a) + f^{\prime}(a)\, (x\, – a) + \frac{1}{2!}f^{\prime\prime}(a)\, (x-a)^2 + \cdots + \frac{1}{n!}f^{(n)}(a)\, (x-a)^n + \cdots \\